 Partial Amendment: Form C: An application for the registration of a partial alteration of rules must be made by seven members of the trade union and accompanied by the following documents:

 (a) two copies of the proposed new rulebook (complete) as it has been altered following the changes each copy being marked O and signed by each of the applicants.
-It is no longer required for the old registered rules to be submitted and
+It is no longer required for the previous registered rules to be submitted and

 (b) A statutory declaration in Form D.

 Complete amendment: Form F: An application for the registration of a complete alteration of rules shall be made by seven members of the trade union and accompanied by two printed copies of the new rules, each copy being marked P and signed by each of the applicants; and the Registrar before registering the new set of rules shall ascertain that it provides for all matters which, by the Trade Union Acts 1871 to 1990 are to be provided for by the rules of a registered trade union.
-Accompanied by a statutory declaration in Form D.
+Accompanied by a statutory declaration in Form D. Amendments to rules can now be filed online at the attached link: https://core.cro.ie.

 Change of Registered Office

 If a trade union changes its registered office it must notify the Registrar using Form M. Form M has a filing fee of €15.
+It is free if filed online.

 Amalgamation, Transfer of Engagements and Change of Name